whirledtsar/Hexen-2---Shadows-of-Chaos-fork/readme_mod.txt

 Changes
 =======

-	Changes to the SoC mod
+	Changes
 -Various balance tweaks & bugfixes
 -Corpses fading out, monsters respawning, & random monster variations are disabled by default but can be toggled in the console.
 Type "impulse 50" to see your current settings and how to toggle them.
--All classes receive mana & health upon leveling up (only the amount added to their maximum pool) -Glyph artifact has a small delay between firing (length depends on class) -All melee attacks knock enemies back
--Most explosions have dynamic light effects -Assassin's Set Staff doesn't drain mana continuously after charging -Inventory maximum amounts reduced to encourage use over hoarding - you can only carry 5 Quartz Flasks, and 2 each of powerful artifacts such as the Mystic Urn
+-All classes receive mana & health upon leveling up (only the amount added to their capacity) -Inventory maximum amounts reduced to encourage use over hoarding - you can only carry 5 Quartz Flasks, and 2 each of powerful artifacts such as the Mystic Urn
+-Glyph artifact has a small delay between firing (length depends on class) -Disc Of Repulsion works on flying enemies
--Disc of repulsion puts some monsters into jump state so they can't attack in the air -Afrits & Disciples no longer phase through geometry -Archer Lord health (and experience points given) reduced by 1/3rd -Mummies make a sound and light up when firing arrows -Skull Wizard Lord can resurrect nearby corpses -Fallen Angels rebalanced across the board
+-Disc of repulsion puts some monsters into jump state so they can't attack in the air -All melee attacks knock enemies back
+-Most explosions have dynamic light effects -Assassin's Set Staff doesn't drain mana continuously after charging -Necromancer's minions can follow player between maps if theyre close enough to exit -Afrits & Disciples no longer phase through geometry -Bishop attack works more like their Hexen 1 counterpart -Archer Lord health (and experience points given) reduced by 1/3rd -Mummies make a sound and light up when firing arrows -Skull Wizard Lord can resurrect nearby corpses -Fallen Angels rebalanced across the board
+-Raven entity works (randomly wanders and cycles through animations)

 	Mapping features
 -Instead of trigger messages using an index in strings.txt, messages (except for plaques) can use a plain string instead